Antrimo/hudle/README.md

 ## Challenges faced

-As I was leaning bloc, I had confusion with the structure flow and coordination of the `Bloc` to the `Repository`.
+As I was leaning bloc, I had confusion with the structure flow and coordination of the `Bloc` to the `Repository` and also for the Storing search history.
 There I used AI to understand the flow and how to approach it.